croaky/recipient_interceptor/README.md

 # RecipientInterceptor

-Avoid accidentally emailing users from your staging environment.
+RecipientInterceptor is a Ruby gem to help avoid accidentally emailing users from non-production environments.

 ```ruby
 # Gemfile